Joe Biden: Gaza war

 Biden continued to support Israel during the course of the war despite significant domestic opposition to American involvement in it and subsequent widespread protests.
 A March 2024 Gallup poll found that a strong majority of Americans disapproved of Israeli conduct during the war.
 Beginning in April 2024, widespread Gaza war protests emerged on university campuses, denouncing Biden.

 On May 31, 2024, Biden announced his support for an Israeli ceasefire proposal, saying that Hamas was "no longer capable" of another large-scale attack.
 The proposal, which was intended to establish a permanent ceasefire, bring about the release of all hostages, and lead to the reconstruction of the Gaza Strip, was supported by Hamas officials after mediation by Egypt and Qatar.
 The Netanyahu administration responded that Israel's goals regarding "the destruction of Hamas military and governing capabilities" had not changed and that conditions would need to be met before it would agree to a ceasefire.
 In the first year of the war, it was estimated that the Biden administration had sent Israel at least $17.9 billion in military aid, a record.
 In about the same period, it sent Palestinians $1.2 billion in humanitarian aid.
-Biden was reported by journalist Bob Woodward to have clashed throughout the war with Netanyahu regarding his war strategy and lack of a post-war plan for Gaza.
+Biden was reported by journalist Bob Woodward to have clashed throughout the war with Netanyahu over his war strategy and lack of a postwar plan for Gaza.
 In the last week of Biden's presidency, Qatari officials announced that Hamas had accepted the ceasefire deal; Biden hailed the deal.